-Itinerary:
+Itinerary

-Day before the trip: We will meet at the Salt Lake City airport between 1:00 and 4:00, then drive to the actual launching spot at Sand Wash on the Green River.
-Here we will have dinner, go over trip parameters and goals, and get to know each other.
-We will camp at the launch site.
+Day 1: We will meet at the Medford airport between 3:00 pm and 6:00 pm, then drive to the ARTA facility in Grants Pass (1 hour).
+Here we will have dinner, go over trip parameters, pack for the trip, get to know each other, and spend the night.

-Day 1: An early and busy morning during which we will learn knots and rigging and go over safety procedures will lead to a relaxing afternoon in the boats floating downriver.
-There are no rapids on this day, giving us time to learn basic navigation techniques and become comfortable in the boats.
+Day 2: An early and busy morning during which we will learn knots and rigging and go over safety procedures will lead to a relaxing afternoon in the boats floating downriver.
+There are just a few small rapids on this day, giving us time to learn basic navigation techniques and become comfortable in the boats.
+Camping will be at a wilderness site along the Rogue.

-Days 2- 5: We will continue down the Green working on ferry angles, turns, pivots, and eddy-catching.
-The rapids will increase in difficulty and our skills will be challenged daily.
-In addition to whitewater instruction, we will take time each day to learn about other aspects of wilderness camping and the unique high desert environment of the Green River.
-We will hike to abandoned ranches, explore ancient cultural sites, and play games on the expansive sand bars of the Green River.
+Days 3-6: We will continue down the Rogue, working on ferry angles, turns, pivots, and eddy-catching.
+In addition to whitewater instruction, we will take time to learn about wilderness camping and the unique history of the Rogue.
+We will explore historic ranches, hike to idyllic swimming holes, and play skills games in the warm water of the Rogue.
 The students and instructors will be divided into groups with each group having specific responsibilities for the day.
-Students will be involved in setting up and taking down camp, preparing meals, washing dishes and caring for the equipment.
+Students will be involved in setting up and taking down camp, preparing meals, washing dishes, and caring for the equipment.
 The days will be busy, but not strenuous.
 Evenings will include a combination of structured and unstructured time.

-Day 6: An early morning wake-up will get us to take-out before noon.
-We will de-rig the rafts, load the trailer and head to Salt Lake City to catch afternoon flights back home.
+Day 7: An early morning wake-up will get us to take-out before noon.
+We will de-rig the rafts, load the trailer and head to Medford to catch afternoon flights back home.
 See Departure Information section for details about flight times.

-Utah Junior Whitewater School~ equipment
+Oregon Junior Whitewater School~ equipment